 Freedom of Information

-The Freedom of Information (FOI) Act 1982 gives the community a legal right to access certain Council documents.
-Moreland City Council is subject to the Freedom of Information Act and responds to requests directly related to its operations.
+The Freedom of Information Act 1982 gives the community a legal right to apply for access to Moreland City Council documents.
+Council is subject to this Act and responds to requests directly related to its operations.

 Principles of the Freedom of Information Act

-- Local governments are required to publish information concerning the documents they hold.
+Local governments are required to publish information concerning the documents they hold.
 Some information may be exempt under the Act and in certain circumstances this information is not able to be released.

 A person has a right to seek access to: